Anglo-French War (1627–1629): Background

-The conflict followed the failure of the Anglo-French alliance of 1624, in which England had tried to find an ally in France against the power of the House of Habsburg.
-French politics evolved otherwise however as Cardinal Richelieu came to power in 1624.
+The conflict followed the failure of the Anglo-French alliance of 1624 in which England had tried to find an ally in France against the power of the House of Habsburg.
+French politics evolved otherwise, however, as Cardinal Richelieu came to power in 1624.
 In 1625, Richelieu used English warships to vanquish the Huguenots at the Recovery of Ré island (1625), triggering outrage in England.

 In 1626, France concluded a secret peace with Spain, and disputes arose around Henrietta Maria's household.
 Furthermore, France began building up its navy, leading the English to be convinced that France must be opposed "for reasons of state".

-In June 1626, Walter Montagu was sent to France to contact dissident noblemen, and from March 1627 started to organize a French rebellion.
+In June 1626, Walter Montagu was sent to France to contact dissident noblemen and from March 1627 started to organize a French rebellion in La Rochelle.
 The plan was to send an English fleet to encourage rebellion, as a new Huguenot revolt by Henri, Duke of Rohan and his brother Soubise was being triggered.

 War

 Ile de Ré expedition

-Charles I sent his favourite George Villiers, 1st Duke of Buckingham with a fleet of 80 ships.
-In June 1627 Buckingham organised a landing on the nearby island of Île de Ré with 6,000 men in order to help the Huguenots.
+Charles I sent his favourite, George Villiers, 1st Duke of Buckingham, with a fleet of 80 ships.
+In June 1627 Buckingham organised a landing on the nearby island of Île de Ré with 6,000 men to help the Huguenots.
 Although a Protestant stronghold, Île de Ré had not directly joined the rebellion against the king.
-On Île de Ré, the English under Buckingham tried to take the fortified city of Saint-Martin-de-Ré, but were repulsed after three months.
+On Île de Ré, the English under Buckingham tried to take the fortified city of Saint-Martin-de-Ré but were repulsed after three months.
 Small French royal boats managed to supply Saint-Martin in spite of the English blockade.
 Buckingham ultimately ran out of money and support, and his army was weakened by diseases.
-After a last attack on Saint-Martin they were repulsed with heavy casualties, and left with their ships.
+After a last attack on Saint-Martin, the English were repulsed with heavy casualties and left with their ships.

 La Rochelle expedition

 England attempted to send two more fleets to relieve La Rochelle.
-The first one, led by William Feilding, Earl of Denbigh, left in April 1628, but returned without a fight to Portsmouth, as Denbigh "said that he had no commission to hazard the king's ship in a fight and returned shamefully to Portsmouth".
-A second fleet, organized by Buckingham just before his assassination, was dispatched under the Admiral of the Fleet, the Earl of Lindsey in August 1628, consisting of 29 warships and 31 merchantmen.
+The first one, led by William Feilding, 1st Earl of Denbigh, left in April 1628 but returned without a fight to Portsmouth, as he "said that he had no commission to hazard the king's ship in a fight and returned shamefully to Portsmouth".
+On the way home to England, Denbigh's fleet of 16 ships encountered a French squadron off Cherbourg on 11 June 1628 (21 June N.S.).
+In the action, Denbigh lost three ships burnt and four ships captured by the French.
+A second fleet, organised by Buckingham just before his assassination, was dispatched under the Admiral of the Fleet, Robert Bertie, 1st Earl of Lindsey, in August 1628, consisting of 29 warships and 31 merchantmen.

 In September 1628, the English fleet tried to relieve the city.
-After bombarding French positions and trying to force the sea wall in vain, the English fleet had to withdraw.
+After bombarding French positions and attempting to force the sea wall, the English fleet had to withdraw.
 Following this last disappointment, the city surrendered on October 28, 1628.